-If I'm on disability, do I qualify for the Earned Income Credit (EIC)?
+If I'm on disability, do I qualify for the EIC?

-Social Security benefits, including disability payments, aren't considered earned income for Earned Income Credit (EIC) purposes.
+Social Security benefits aren't considered earned income for the Earned Income Credit (EIC).
+This includes disability payments.
 However, other disability payments might qualify depending on both of these:

 If you retired on disability, taxable benefits from your employer's disability retirement plan are earned income.
 This applies until you reach minimum retirement age.
 So, you can count that income for EIC purposes.